NZMSA/2023-Phase-2/data-science/3. Azure/README.md

 # Data Science Phase 2 Task 3

 Welcome to Phase 2 Task 3!
 Congratulations for making it so far.
-For this task, you will learn how data scientists use Azure Machine Learning to train a model.
-You can chose your prefered dataset in the list below
+Microsoft Azure is a cloud computing platform and service provided by Microsoft.
+For this task, you will learn how data scientists deploy machine learning models via the machine learning service in Microsoft's Azure.

 # Prerequisites
-An Azure account.
+1. An Azure account.
 If you don't have an Azure subscription, [create a free account](https://azure.microsoft.com/en-us/free/) before you begin.
-Once you have your account ready, you are be entitled to use most services free for 12 months, including all the services that would be used in this task.
+2. Python or Anaconda
+3. pip install azureml-core

 ## Getting Started:
 [Open Azure Machine Learning Studio](https://azure.microsoft.com/en-au/products/machine-learning)